 Many want to automate their production networks but simply don't know how.
 In this course, Automating Networks with Python, you will learn foundational knowledge of/gain the ability to overcome this challenge.
 First, you will learn how to collect information from, and make updates to, network devices using legacy SSH command-line methods.
 This includes diving into tools like Paramiko, Netmiko, and NAPALM.
 Next, you will discover how to write custom parsers for more advanced CLI-based automation, to include unit testing with pytest.
 Finally, you will explore how to use modern APIs and their supporting technologies, including NETCONF, RESTCONF, and YANG.
 When you’re finished with this course, you will have the skills and knowledge of automated network management needed to design, implement, and maintain professional-grade infrastructure as code solutions for your business.

 Course Overview [Autogenerated] Hi, everyone.
-My name is Nick Russo and welcome to my course on automating networks with python.
-Join me as we designed, implement, operate and troubleshoot a variety of python network automation tools and techniques.
-The action packed scenario resembles a live network that I helped automate in real life.
-Your master.
-The core principles off python based network automation, including the concept of infrastructure as code common tools such as Eremenko Net mico napalm and nor near a wide variety of design options.
-Both Seelye and a P I based mastery of the Python de ______ and bulletproofing your python code for production use.
-After completing this course, you'll be skilled in developing and maintaining python code toe automate any type of network.
-Before beginning this course, I'd recommend the following prerequisite courses.
+My name is Nick Russo, and welcome to my course on automating networks with python.
+Join me as we design, implement, operate and troubleshoot a variety of python network automation tools and techniques.
+These action packed scenario resembles a live network that I helped automate in real life.
+You'll master the core principles off python based network automation, including the concept of infrastructure as code common tools such as Para Miko Net, Miko napalm and nor near a wide variety of design options.
+Both CLI and API based mastery of the Python D ______ and bulletproofing your python code for production use.
+After completing this course, you'll be skilled in developing and maintaining python code to automate any type of network.
+Before beginning this course, I'd recommend the following prerequsites courses.
 You should be familiar with python in a general sense to grasp the network concepts introduced in this course, you'll need basic networking skills, and this CCN A course is a good choice.
-Mpls expertise is not required, but an introduction toe layer three VP ends provides some additional context.
-I hope you'll join me on this journey toe.
-Learn about modern network management with this automating networks with python course at plural site
+Mpls expertise is not required, but an introduction to Layer three VPNs provides some additional context.
+I hope you'll join me on this journey to learn about modern network management with this automating networks with python course at Pluralsight